Influencers, you need to step back and see your social media creation as one part of your art.

 We recently reached out to a few different types of influencers to find out what too much social media feels like and what self-care strategies they employ to help with their “digital detox.”

-My name is Bethanie Garcia and I’m a professional digital content creator.
+My name is Bethanie Garcia and I’m a professional influencer.

 Bethanie Garcia, of The Garcia Diaries, invests the majority of her digital activity into Instagram and her blog.
 A mother of four, she has turned her blog and social following into a full-time career.